Act for the Development of Tourism

 Article 25

-Those intending to operate the home stay facility, before operation, shall complete the application for registration with local competent authorities, obtaining registration certificate, and being issued the exclusive trade logo.
+Those intending to operate the homestay facility, before operation, shall complete the application for registration with local competent authorities, obtain registration certificates, and be issued the exclusive trade logo.

 The central administrative authority, having consulted with the related competent authorities, shall promulgate regulations regarding the following matters: locations for operating host families, scale of operation, construction codes, fire hazard, basic requirement for facilities, basic requirement for registration application, qualification of managers, management and supervision, and other matters requiring regulations.